Categories

 EL-C Rectifier

 The EL-C was an electric locomotive built solely for the Virginian Railway by the General Electric Company.
-In total, 12 EL-C locomotives were built in 1956 & 1957 and were the first successful production locomotive to use ignitron rectifier technology.
-Ironically, this was the same technology used on the less-than-optimal EP-5 locomotive, but worked flawlessly on the EL-C’s due to the much larger ventilation area available in the EL-C. Although the EL-C proved to be a very successful design, no additional units were ever built due to the small number of railroads having electrification -- plus the advent of improved electric locomotive technology was right around the corner.
+In total, 12 EL-C locomotives were built in 1956 & 1957.
+Although the EL-C proved to be a very successful design, no additional units were ever built due to the small number of railroads having electrification -- plus the advent of improved electric locomotive technology was right around the corner.

-The Virginian Railway eventually sold the EL-C’s to the New Haven railroad in the 1960s and when merged into the Penn Central railroad in 1969 the EL-C’s were reclassified as E33 locomotives.
-Finally, Conrail repainted 10 E33s – all of which were retired in March 1981 when Conrail shut down its electric freight operations.
+The Virginian Railway eventually sold the EL-C’s to the New Haven Railroad in the 1960s and when merged into the Penn Central railroad in 1969 the EL-C’s were reclassified as E33 locomotives.
+When Penn Central merged into Conrail in the mid-1970's, ten E33s were repainted and eventually retired in March 1981 when Conrail shut down its electric freight operations.

-Lionel's version of the Virginian EL-C is an excellent model and captures the overall look-n-feel of the of its real life counterpart.
+Lionel's version of the colorful Virginian EL-C is an excellent model and captures the overall look and feel of its real life counterpart.
+Its attractive color scheme and unique design has contributed to its popularity throughout the past 65 years.

 * Scroll down & click on any item number for more details regarding that locomotive *